hmc-cs111-spring2023/piconot/README.md

       - [ ] `src/main/scala/piconot/internal/RightHand.scala`
     - [ ] Describe your implementation process in `evaluation.md`
   - [ ] Implement your new syntax as an external DSL, using parser combinators
+    - [ ] Add files, as needed, to implement your syntax
     - Include at least two example programs
       - [ ] `src/main/scala/piconot/external/Empty.bot`
       - [ ] `src/main/scala/piconot/external/RightHand.bot`
     - [ ] Provide instructions for how to run piconot in `build.md`
     - [ ] Describe your implementation process in `evaluation.md`
-- [ ] Critique another team's design and implementation
+- [ ] Give feedback on another design and implementation

 ## Warm-up: Picobot